 A Hirable Trait

-Emotional Intelligence (EI) represents a growing area of study that holds tremendous potential impact on the workplace.
+Emotional Intelligence (EQ) represents a growing area of study that holds tremendous potential impact on the workplace.
 As the business world shrinks and teams reach new levels of diversity, those who can communicate and manage relationships effectively become even more vital.
 Those with high emotional intelligence are experts in this realm, which more-and-more, managers recognize as critically important.

-In fact, a CareerBuilder survey revealed that 71% of hiring managers valued an employee’s EI over their IQ.
+In fact, a CareerBuilder survey revealed that 71% of hiring managers valued an employee’s EQ over their IQ.
 Three-quarters of those surveyed said they’d be more likely to promote an employee with higher emotional intelligence over someone with higher IQ.
-With so much of an employee’s future potential riding on EI, we need to educate ourselves on this soft skill that manifests itself in our daily lives.
+With so much of an employee’s future potential riding on EQ, we need to educate ourselves on this soft skill that manifests itself in our daily lives.

 What Exactly is Emotional Intelligence?

 Simply stated, emotional intelligence is the ability of an individual to understand their own feelings and emotions.
 However simple it may sound, EQ is anything but, because it involves understanding the complexities of emotions and human motivation.
 We will cover the five core components of EQ, as determined by Psychologist Daniel Goleman, to provide a clearer definition.

 Self-Awareness – the ability to understand your own moods and how that affects others around you.
 Being self-aware means intimately understanding your own personal value while maintaining humility.